fralau/xmlshow/README.md

 It combines:

   - unzip, to extract the file
+  - file to check the mime type of the input file
   - [xmllint](http://xmlsoft.org/xmllint.html), for beautifying the XML.
   - highlight to highlight the syntax
   - [less](https://ss64.com/bash/less.html) to view the file

-That's all there is to it.
-It's just a hack with *Nix pipes.
+That's all there is to it: it's just a typical shell hack with Unix pipes, sufficiently long to warrant a script file, and sufficiently useful to be put on git.

 ## How to install it

   1. Download the .sh file an install it some directory in your path (type `echo $PATH`to find out).
   2. Make it executable: `chmod +x xmlshow.sh`
   2. In that same directory, create a soft link: `ln -s xmlshow.sh xmlshow`
+  3. If it fails, make sure that utilities mentioned above (typically xmllint and highlight) are installed on your system.
+If not use your favorite package manager
+     - On Debian, `apt get install`
+     - On MacOs, `brew install` is your friend (see [instructions to install brew](https://brew.sh/))

 *Voilà*, you should be all set.